Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 This is important for [overload resolution] and [type inference], as it directly influences the types of function values and the applicability of different functions w.r.t. overloading.

 Most function values have either non-suspending or suspending function type based on their declarations.
-However, as [lambda literals] do not have any explicitely declared function type, they are considered as possibly being both non-suspending and suspending function type, with the final selection done during [type inference].
+However, as [lambda literals] do not have any explicitly declared function type, they are considered as possibly being both non-suspending and suspending function type, with the final selection done during [type inference].

 > Example:
 >